-Saving Target £000 Comments / progress on implementation BG AR Amount delivered at M3 June To be delivered (£000)

-13

-(£000)

-Review of VCF Sector Grants 705 Implemented В 705 0 Review of Support for Carers 250 Letter issued and reviews planned for one-off payments, payments not related to client assessed need, and payments to related individuals G 0 250 Day Care and Day Services Transformation 750 Consultation completed and service proposals finalised G 0 750 Community Meals 169 All reviews have been completed and provision of community meals now ceased.
-G 0 169 Charging for Non Residential Services 880 Implemented G 0 880 Targeted Support through NHS Contracts 1,828 - All clients no longer requiring double handling identified contract performance to be monitored (£83k). - Use of Social Fund Grant Allocation. (£800k). - Service specifications and procurement schedule for reablement and domiciliary care in progress to enable contracts to be let from 1st October 2013. (£84k). - Targets implemented for residential placement numbers plus scheme of delegation. (£454k) - Continuing Health Care - correct application of law and policy. (£377k).
-A B A G G 800 1028 Extra Care Housing/External Respite and Short- term Provision 300 Extra Care Housing Provider Negotiations continue.
-Revised Respite Policy to be produced and review the feasibility for block contracts for respite G A 0 300 Residential and Respite Care 160 Director implementing action plan to reduce Supported Living costs A ↓ 0 160
+Saving Target Comments / progress on implementation BGAR Amount delivered at M5 August 13 To be delivered £000 £000 £000 Review of VCF Sector Grants 705 Implemented В 705 0 Community Meals 169 All reviews have been completed and provision of community meals now ceased. В 169 0 Review of Support for Carers 250 Letter issued and reviews progressed for one-off payments, payments not related to client assessed need, and payments to related individuals G 250 0 Day Care and Day Services Transformation 750 Consultation completed and service proposals finalised G 0 750 Charging for Non Residential Services 880 Implemented G 300 580 Transport Policies 250 Additional grant funding CYP G 0 250 Targeted Support through NHS Contracts 1,828 - All clients no longer requiring double handling identified contract performance to be monitored (£83k).
+G 800 1028 - Use of Social Fund Grant Allocation. (£800k).
+B - Service specifications and procurement schedule for re-ablement and domiciliary care in progress to enable contracts to be let from 1st October 2013. (£84k).
+G - Targets implemented for residential placement numbers plus scheme of delegation. (£454k) G - Continuing Health Care - correct application of law and policy. (£377k).
+G

-Transport Policies 250 Additional grant funding CYP to be available А 0 250 Assistive Technology 150 Charges now proposed from 1st October 2013, income target remains achievable.
-A 0 150 Review of Equipment Service 100 Revised S75 in place for 2013-14 with Community Trust.
-Discussions commenced with NHS re revised hosting arrangements A 0 100 Modernisation of Leisure 429 Revised shift rotas have now been implemented.
+] Assistive Technology 150 Charges now proposed from 1st October 2013, income target remains achievable.
+G 0 150 Extra Care Housing/External Respite and Short- 300 - Extra Care Housing Provider Negotiations continue. Ð 0 300 term Provision - Revised Respite Policy to be produced and review the feasibility for block contracts for respite Α Residential and Respite Care 160 Director implementing action plan to reduce Supported Living costs A 0 160 Review of Equipment Service 100 Revised S75 in place for 2013-14 with Community Trust.
+Discussions commenced with NHS re revised hosting arrangements A 0 100 Modernisation of leisure 429 Revised shift rotas have now been implemented.
 The delay in implementation is expected to result in slippage of £125k on this budget saving option.
-A 0 429 Review of Residential Care for Learning Disabilities 300 LD packages currently overspending R → 0 300
+A 0 429 Review of Residential Care for Learning Disabilities 300 LD packages currently overspending R 0 300